n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 If you need help, please remember to run "hint" for a hint!
 ```

+Second question we're diving into how to deal with self-signed/insecure
+certificates using curl.
+It's requesting that we use the URL
+`https://curlingfun:9090/` for this HTTP request.

 ```sh
 2) Embedded devices often use self-signed certificates, where your browser will not trust the certificate presented.
 Use curl to retrieve the TLS-protected web page at https://curlingfun:9090/
 ```

+You can send your request using curl regularly to see what it will do.
+An error
+from curl is expected from this.

 ```sh
 curl https://curlingfun:9090
 ```

+The curl command will provide this error saying it failed because a self-signed
+or untrusted certificate is being used.
+Now that I'm done testing that.
+I will
+do this with the expected command.

 ```sh
 curl: (60) SSL certificate problem: self-signed certificate